sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/README.md

 ## One-line promise

-Go from drag-and-drop agent flows to code-first apps, shipping a real, instrumented agent in production.
+Go from drag-and-drop agent flows to code-first apps, and finish with Full-Code shipping a real, instrumented agent in production.

 ## Who it’s for